richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Within the discipline of landscape architecture, in both academia and in practice, scripting and coding are increasingly prevalent as tools for analysis, design, and communication.
 While some forms of scripting and parametric design have worked their way into the mainstream for both analysis and design purposes, most landscape architects do not actually code.
 However, those who do have used computer programming for a range of innovative applications that have the potential to expand the scope and reach of landscape architecture quite dramatically beyond site design into the realm of community engagement and participation tools, web-based site analysis and mapping platforms, mobile and web apps, video games, and more.[1-12]

+In the last 12 years, Derix has seen that he and his team have gone through four phases of computational tool development.(2) While Java programming has been used since the early 2000s, they have created programs in a broad spectrum of languages, including C++, Java and Python.[2-16]

 ### 计算性设计（computational design）
 A brief history of computation in landscape architecture[1-12]